Siddhant021295/Siddhant021295/README.md

 ### Hi there 👋

-- I was born in Sagar, India, and completed a Bachelor of Computer Science at Shri Govindram Seksaria Institute of Technology and Science.
+- I have completed a Bachelor of Computer Science at Shri Govindram Seksaria Institute of Technology and Science.
 I am currently, Pursuing a master from North Carolina State University in Computer Science with a Specialization in data science.
 A self-motivated individual with two years of IT experience, including developing ETL processes, ML/AI Automation, Machine Learning Model explainability, interpretability, and Reporting Technologies.

 - Proficient in building scalable infrastructure and deployment of automation.
 I contributed to various projects requiring automation with the ongoing process to reduce the time spent on major manual tasks.